mkloubert/php5boilerplate/README.md

 ## Getting started

-If you want to do a quick setup, have a look at the [Quick Start Guide](https://github.com/mkloubert/php5boilerplate/wiki/quick-start-guide) of the wiki.
+If you want to do a quick setup, have a look at the [Quick Start Guide](https://github.com/mkloubert/php5boilerplate/wiki/quick-start-guide) at the wiki.

 ### Global application settings